 Hotel Al Castello – This is where we stayed.
 They do a great breakfast, are very family-friendly and it is well located near everything (including the bus stop).
 We enjoyed our stay here.

 Residence Ca Del Lago – Lovely apartments with lake views.
 Has a nice swimming pool.

 Hotel Riel – A great option for families in Sirmione, Hotel Riel has clean modern rooms and a lovely swimming pool.

 Torri del Benaco to Verona: There is a direct bus to Verona (X05) but this only leaves at 06:35.
 At other times take bus 483 to Peschiera del Garda and then catch the train to Verona.

 Timetables for buses and ferries around Lake Garda can be found here.

 Nestled on a tight curve of the Adige River, Verona has been an important town since Roman times.
-Today smart shops and cafes fill the attractive and vibrant historic centre.
+Today smart shops and cafes fill the attractive and vibrant old town.

 It is a popular place with tourists but doesn’t quite enjoy the international renown of towns like Venice and Florence.